sharetribe/flex-docs/src/docs/tutorial-rental/How to setup Stripe /index.md

 Great, Stripe is configured!
 Last step is to get your API keys and input them into Console.

 #4.
 Get your API keys from Stripe and add them to your Console
-API keys are some text strings that have one technical purpose: Link your Sharetribe marketplace with your Stripe account, so you can manage payments in your marketplace.
+API keys are some text strings that link your Sharetribe marketplace with your Stripe account, so you can manage payments in your marketplace.

-First, get your API keys from Stripe:
+First, get your API keys from Stripe.

 - Click "Developers" →  "API Keys"  in the top bar menu.